cassiesh/cassieshort/content/teaching/_index.md

 *Two hours per week for the Psychology Department, teaching on the MSc.
 Neurocognitive Psychology Degree Course.*

 ### Lectures
+MSc.
 Introduction to Statistics

 ### Seminars
-Multivariate Statistics: Evaluation Research - Theory Multivariate Statistics: Evaluation Research - Practical Sessions using R
+MSc.
+Multivariate Statistics: Evaluation Research - Theory

+MSc.
+Multivariate Statistics: Evaluation Research - Practical Sessions using R

-Plus MSc. thesis and Practical Project student supervision
+Plus supervision of MSc.
+Theses and Practical Projects

 ## University of Hamburg, Germany (2020 - 2022)
 *Four hours per week for the Psychology Department, teaching on BSC. and MSc.
 Psychology Degree Courses.*